Marc-Hanson/challenge-one/README.md

 # Lucky Dice!

 Lucky Dice is a basic dice rolling game!
-Once the page loads you will be given a random dice roll between 1 and 6, your computer opponent will be given the same!
+Once the page loads you will be given a random dice roll between 1 and 6, and the computer opponent will be given the same!
 Who will win in this game of purest chance?
 Are you feeling lucky!?

 ![Responsive Mockup](assets/images/readme/responsive.jpg)